-The answer to that question might seem easy!
+The answer to the question above might seem easy!

 Well, sort off.
 (I should say I'm going to write this site like a blog, as things come to mind, so please bear with me if it's a bit convoluted in places...)